 Application Submission and Deadline

-A completed application must be submitted by October 4, 2019.
+A completed application must be submitted by October 7, 2021.
 Applications must adhere to the length limitations of four pages, single-spaced with one-inch margins and no smaller than 12-point font.
-The reference list, itemized budget of expenses, and any additional items required for grant requests over $2000 do not count towards the 4 page limit.
+The reference list and itemized budget of expenses do not count towards the four-page limit.

-- Brief statement of how the results of the project will be disseminated (1 paragraph)
+- Brief statement of how the results of the project will be disseminated (one paragraph)